Rpedvin/galah-apiclient/README.md

 The Galah API Client is licensed separately from Galah.
 It is "licensed" under [The Unlicense](http://www.unlicense.org).
 All documentation for the API client has also been placed under The Unlicense.

+In short, feel free to use the code and documentation in this repository for any purpose without restriction (though keep in mind this definitely does not apply to the main Galah repository).